 You’ll find the kids’ climbing area on the Boardwalk, which is an open-air promenade, one of the hallmark features of all the Oasis class ships.
 This area definitely provides many fun activities for the toddler set.

 There are also lots of fun, free activities such as a carousel, strolling entertainers, balloon animals and face painting.
 For a fee, you can also indulge in cupcakes, candy.
 There’s also the Build-A-Bear workshop.

 Each of these ships will also have some Caribbean sailings that stop at Royal Caribbean’s new private island experience, Perfect Day at Coco Cay.

 Note that kiddos in swim diapers can swim in all of the many pools on Coco Cay, and also in the ocean at all beaches.

 Toddlers will have a great time at Captain Jill’s Galleon, a pirate themed splash park and a deluxe edition of Splashaway Bay.
 The galleon features interactive water cannons, slides, a splash pad and more.

-And this expanded Splashaway Bay boasts fountains, sprinklers, geysers, five water slides and two massive drench buckets.
+And this expanded Splashaway Bay boasts fountains, sprinklers, geysers, 5 water slides and 2 massive drench buckets.
 There’s also adjacent seating for parents who want to watch the fun.